-5. If you have an adverse reaction to a laser, tell your doctor ASAP.
+5. If you have an adverse reaction to a laser, tell your licensed provider ASAP.

 If you see something, say something.
 When my skin began reacting a few days after my second treatment, I figured it was temporary and would clear up in a week or two.
 When it didn’t, I waited until my next appointment with my dermatologist — which wasn’t for another three months — to tell her about it.
 Big mistake, says Dr. Alexiades.

 “Inform your dermatologist right away of any unexpected changes in your skin post-laser,” she warns.
 “If you allow redness or irritation to persist for too long, it becomes a lot harder to treat and may not go away for up to a year.”
 (Sounds familiar!)

 Despite my complicated experience, I still believe that fractional lasers do a lot more good than harm.
 As long as you know the basic rules — and, of course, know that this professional treatment is not to be treated as casually as a facial — lasers can light the way towards a balanced, beautiful complexion.